|Nutrition Facts (per serving)|

 Traditionally, this dish is made with fermented whole black beans, while they can be found in any Chinese grocery store a simple prepared black bean sauce makes this dish much easier to cook.
 The prepared black bean sauce takes the work out of rinsing and mashing fermented black beans without sacrificing the flavor.
 The sauce is an essential time saver for any busy cook who wants a fast meal but doesn't want to miss out on great flavors.

-- Optional: 2 teaspoons cornstarch (dissolved in 4 teaspoons water)
+2 teaspoons cornstarch, dissolved in 4 teaspoons water, optional

 Gather the ingredients.

-Mince the ginger.
-In a small bowl, combine the sauce ingredients and set aside.
+In a small bowl, combine sauce ingredients and set aside.

-Heat wok to medium-high heat and add oil.
-When the oil is ready, add the ginger and stir-fry until aromatic (about 15 seconds).
+Heat a wok to medium-high heat and add oil.
+When oil is ready, add ginger and stir-fry until aromatic (about 15 seconds).

-Add the spareribs, stir-frying until they are lightly browned.
-Add the sauce.
+Add spareribs, stir-frying until they are lightly browned.
+Add sauce.